GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
-For, as has been pointed out several times, there is no such thing as a random number.
+> ### Since 1954, the raw speed of computers, as measured by the time it takes to do an addition, increased by a factor of 10,000.
+That means an algorithm that once took 10 minutes to perform can now be done 15 times a second.
 >
-> ~ *John von Neumann*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts